 Success, goals and, above all, affordable prices tend to lead to full stadiums.
 That is what the Bundesliga offers.

 The average Bundesliga attendance in 2018/19 was more than 43,000.
 That was over 5,000 more than the English Premier League, with Italy's Serie A third on the list with 29,508; it was almost double that of France's top division.
 Of all the male sports leagues in the world, only the NFL packs on average more people into its stadiums.

 For 2019/20, the average cost of a season ticket worked out at €11 per match.
-These are hot property and sold almost instantly when they go on sale.
+These were hot property and sold out almost instantly when they went on sale.

 Even at the other end of the scale, where one of the most expensive season tickets at Cologne's always bouncing RheinEnergieStadion can amount to almost €800, the average per game still works out some €10 lower than the equivalent league average in England's top flight.